watsonb/pymgit/README.md

 Run the program to clone all of the repos identified in ~/requirements.yml

     pymgit -r ~/requirements.yml

+Run the program to clone all of the repos identified in ~/requirements.yml and produce a `.grconfig.json` in the default location (user home diretory)

+    pymgit -r ~/requirements.yml -g

+Run the program to clone all of the repos identified in ~/requirements.yml and produce a `.grconfig.json` in a specified directory

+    pymgit -r ~/requirements.yml -g -p /somewhere/user/can/write

 Run the program and turn on debugging